jbratcher/VoteInfo/README.md

 * Civic Information API (Google)

 #### Features
+* Enter any US address
+* Voter Ballot and registration info
+* Get to know your elected reps at any level
 * Upcoming elections by office
 * List of candidates for each election
-* Upcoming referendum
+* Upcoming ballot measures and referendum
-* Elected representatives list by level (federal, state, local)

 #### Todo
-* Address to elected representatives
+* Address for elected representatives
 * Conditional rendering of items not available for all officials
+* Dashboard UI
+* More expandable sections

 #### Bugs
 * ?